-With the merger of 4SC AG and 4SC Discovery GmbH (4SC Discovery) in December 2017, the company Panoptes previously held by 4SC Discovery, is now a direct equity investment of 4SC AG and recognized as an associated company in accordance with IAS 28 as defined by the degree of influence 4SC AG has in it.
+With the merger of 4SC AG and 4SC Discovery GmbH (4SC Discovery) in December 2017, the company Panoptes previously held by 4SC Discovery, turned to a direct equity investment of 4SC AG and was recognized as an associated company in accordance with IAS 28 as defined by the degree of influence 4SC AG had in it ("at equity").
+Due to a capital increase of Panoptes in May 2019, the investment was diluted to below 20% resulting in a loss of significant influence.
+The "at equity" stake was therefore reclassified to other financial assets (other investments) and recognized according to IFRS 9.